Hazbin Hotel (soundtrack): Background

 After the success of the 2019 pilot episode of Hazbin Hotel, series creator Vivienne "VivziePop" Medrano began to work on season one of the series in collaboration with A24, Bento Box Entertainment, and Amazon MGM Studios.

 Recording and production

-A24, an independent entertainment company, picked up the series for production in August 2020.
+A24, an independent entertainment company, picked up the tv series for production in August 2020.
 In December 2021, the official Hazbin Hotel Twitter account teased the first season's release.
-The original release date was intended to be summer 2023, but due to the 2023 Writers Guild of America strike the production of the series was stalled and the release was pushed back to January 2024.
+The original release date was intended to be in summer 2023, but due to the 2023 Writers Guild of America strike the production of the series was stalled and the release was pushed back to January 2024.

 On November 27, 2023, Amazon introduced Sam Haft from The Living Tombstone and Emmy-nominated Andrew Underberg as the composers and producers of season one.
 Haft previously worked with Medrano on the music for the Hazbin Hotel pilot and the soundtrack of Helluva Boss.
 The cast of the series was also announced in 2023, starring Erika Henningsen as Charlie Morningstar, Jeremy Jordan as Lucifer Morningstar, Stephanie Beatriz as Vaggie, and Alex Brightman as Adam.